cncf/techdocs/analyses/0012-TUF/analysis.md

 - There's a community section on the website with information on how to join the community.
-- No specific documentation tailored for new users to get started the software on the website or the docs repo.
+- No specific documentation tailored to new users to get started to set up the website.
 - The docs provide several channels for reporting issues, contacting the maintainers, and slack community.